jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 We have two functions here that are not currently fleshed out (`login` and `hashPassword`), so we will do that now.

-Open `auth/strategies/jwt.js` and note that we have a `login` function that does notthing currently.
+Open `auth/strategies/jwt.js` and note that we have a `login` function that does nothing currently.

 Make the following changes;